Today's Best Tech Deals

 Picked by Techconnect's Editors

-The $130 Roav Dash Can Duo is a very capable front/interior dash cam that takes some of the best video I’ve seen.
+The Anker Roav Dash Can Duo (available on Amazon) is a very capable front/interior dash cam that takes some of the best video I’ve seen.
 Exceptionally easy to use, it also has a GPS receiver to record your location, and it enhances interior night captures with infrared.
 The only downside is that the unit won’t capture after 12-volt power is removed, as occasionally happens in an accident.

 This review is part of our ongoing roundup of the best dash cams.
 Go there for information on competing products and how we tested them.